marcottelab/MSblender/README.md

 #Building OpenMS on your own machine...oof

-### OpenMS with not build with default settings on TACC
+### This will only be necessary for the upcoming MS1 quantification

-### May these instructions help some other poor soul
+### OpenMS will not build with default settings on TACC

 Download tarball of OpenMS-2.0.0 or above